markets/awesome-ruby/README.md

 ## Database Tools

+* [awesome_explain](https://rubygems.org/gems/awesome_explain) - An awesome and simple approach to explain Mongoid queries that provides winning plan stages and overall statistics.
 * [connection_pool](https://github.com/mperham/connection_pool) - Generic connection pooling for Ruby, that can be used with anything, e.g. Redis, Dalli, etc.
 * [Database Cleaner](https://github.com/DatabaseCleaner/database_cleaner) - Database Cleaner is a set of strategies for cleaning your database in Ruby.
 * [Foreigner](https://github.com/matthuhiggins/foreigner) - Adds foreign key helpers to migrations and correctly dumps foreign keys to schema.rb.